berlinplan/berlinplan.github.io/readme.md

 ---------

-## e-cars: positive impact on the environment but destruction of the earth through atomic war?
+## e-cars: benefiting the environmen; leading to inequality; possiblity of atomic war?

-E-cars lead to such inequality that only a violent shock can solve it.

 Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors. e-cars require ten times as many chips as petrol or diesel.
 Technology producers prioritize profit, leading to poorer countries importing the technology.
 This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)

-#### While in the most 3rd-world countries , There are only few roads , How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of third-world citizens?
+#### While most 3rd-world countries have no roads, How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of their citizens?

 ###Is it probable that citizens of the Middle East see on their damaged streets, self-driving e-cars or psychopathic countries military technology, including supercomputers, drones, satellites, rockets, and aircrafts?
 #### could we have better Smartphones and higher Technology, If slavery could continue further?